 Body Mass Index

-BMI or Quetelet index is a measurement of body weight with respect to height, in order to classify the individual and determine whether they have adequate, less or more weight than ideally supposed to be.
-It is obtained by dividing the body weight by square of a height of an individual.
+BMI is a measurement of body weight with respect to height, in order to classify individuals to determine whether they have adequate, less or more weight than ideally required.
+It is obtained by dividing the body weight by square of the height of an individual.
 It is measured in kg/m2 thus, needless to say, the value should be converted into the respective unit system of measurement.

 As per the guidelines of WHO, a BMI below 18.5 is underweight and that up to 22.5 is considered as normal.
-A BMI ranging from 22.6 to 27.5 is overweight and as soon as it touches 27.6, it is classified as obese, which is further subdivided into three subclasses.
+A BMI ranging from 22.6 to 27.5 is overweight and above 27.6 is classified as obese, which is further subdivided into three subclasses.
 From 27.6 to 32.5 as obese class 1, from 32.6 to 37.5 as obese class 2 and 37.6 to 49.9 as obese class 3.
-Any in case, the BMI reaches 50, the individual falls in the category of super obese.
+If the BMI reaches 50, the individual falls in the category of super obese.

 Waist to Hip Ratio

-Simply known as WHR is as simple as it sounds.
-It is a dimensionless ratio as it is the direct correlation between the circumferential measurements of the waist to that of the hips.
+Simply known as WHR is a dimensionless ratio as it is the direct correlation between the circumferential measurements of the waist to that of the hips.
 WHR is an indicator to measure the chances of developing health issues related to excessive body weight.
 This indicator is often correlated with fertility as well.

-Though it is not as widely employed as the aforementioned two, but neck circumference is yet another measure of deposition of adipose tissue in the body.
-It is measured from between the mid anterior neck and the mid cervical spine, using a non-stretchable tape.
-For men it is much easier to estimate by holding the tape across Adam’s apple.
-For women, it has to be a bit more careful and is to be placed just below the larynx.
+Though it is not as widely used as the two mentioned above, but neck circumference is yet another measure of deposition of adipose tissue in the body.
+It is measured from between the mid-anterior neck and the mid-cervical spine, using a non-stretchable tape.
+For men, it is much easier to estimate by holding the tape across Adam’s apple.
+For women, it has to be done a bit more carefully and has to be placed just below the larynx.